oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   supported only if there is no vNic of pci-passthrough type.
 *   scheduling the host- same as in run vm.
 *   the engine will pass to vdsm the PF the vNic should be connected to one of its VFs.

+##### parsing the output of hostdevListByCaps

+*   The following PF info should be determined from the commands output-
+    -   total num of VFs
+        -   reported on the PF.
+    -   num of existing VFs
+        -   counting the number of VFs the PF is their parent.
+    -   num of free VFs
+        -   counting the num of VFs that are marked as free and the PF is their parent.
+        -   if a more than one VF belongs to the same iommu group, all the group will be considered as only one free VF.
+        -   if VFs from differnet PFs belong to the same iommu_group then the acount of free VFs will be increased just in one of them.
+*   the command should run-
+    -   on each CollectVdsNetworkDataVDSCommand
+    -   after updateSriovNumVfs
+    -   on run/stop vm, hot plug/unplug

 #### VDSM API